julien-duponchelle/docker-osx/README.md

 This script acts as both an installer and a Docker binary.
 On first run, it installs an OS X binary of the Docker client and starts a virtual machine with the Docker daemon running.
 It then passes through all invocations of `docker` to the client which controls the daemon running on the virtual machine.

+The virtual machine that Docker runs on is given the hostname `localdocker`.
+For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `localdocker:8000` from OS X.

 ## Additional commands

 Two extra commands have been added to `docker` as shortcuts for controlling the Vagrant VM: